sure-trust/G15-VLSI_Frontend/Course Report/Chethan Kumar A C.md

 ## Qualifications: Bachelor of Engineering

-Welcome to the course report for the [VLSI FRONTEND]!
+Welcome to the course report for the VLSI FRONTEND!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project